 DIY Insect Repellent Spray, Try This!

-Lemongrass, mint, rosemary, lavender, and clove oil are among the many oils you can use.
-Just choose your favorite combination, and add 1 Tbsp of vodka or rubbing alcohol, 1/2 cup witch hazel, 1/2 cup water or vinegar, and 1 tsp vegetable glycerin.
+e to keep your outdoor area bug free.
+Just choose your favorite combination.
+Then add 1 Tbsp of vodka or rubbing alcohol, 1/2 cup witch hazel, 1/2 cup water or vinegar, and 1 tsp vegetable glycerin.
 Just pour the ingredients into a spray bottle, and spray the mixture on to clothing.

-If you have added any natural insect repelling plants to your patio or garden, you can also dry them and use them in your DIY spray.
+If you have added any natural insect repelling plants to your patio or garden, you can also dry

 Add a Mosquito Net Tent